Student Dependent Visa UK: Who can Bring Dependents in 2025?

 The ‘priority’ service takes 5 days to process the visa, while the ‘super priority’ one takes only 24 hours.

-The visa fee per dependant is £363 if you apply from outside the UK.
-You may also incur an additional cost of £55 if you visit a ‘user pay Visa Application Centre (VAC).’
+The visa fee per dependant is £524 if you apply from outside the UK.
+There may be an additional fee of £76.50 if you attend a ‘user pay Visa Application Centre (VAC).’

 You may have to pay an extra fee if you need the priority service or your documents scanned or delivered.